 Cathay Pacific Airways (CX) has just launched its first Airbus A350-900 aircraft on its Hong Kong-Manila route.
-This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class, Premium Economy Class and Economy Class cabins.
+This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class which I have reviewed, Premium Economy Class and Economy Class cabins.
 The new Airbus A350 series will also be the first fleet to launch with the new Cathay Pacific livery (shown above).
 However, the airline’s existing fleet will be repainted with the new livery as aircraft go through their normal maintenance schedule over the next five years, with some 150 aircraft getting the new look in total.

 The Airbus A350 is built largely from the lighter construction material, carbon fibre, which enables a 25 per cent increased operational efficiency.
 The A350 has a number of advantages over older jets including a quieter environment, larger panoramic windows, LED mood lighting that can simulate sunset and sunrise, lower cabin pressure and a high-efficiency filtration system that changes the air in the cabin completely every three minutes.